What Is Body Dysmorphic Disorder (BDD)/Body Dysmorphia?

-The best treatment results occur with a combination of talk therapies and medications.
+Successful treatment results often occur with a combination of talk therapies and medications.
 When seeking treatment, individuals can opt for inpatient or outpatient rehab.
 Inpatient rehabilitation facilities provide patients medical supervision, medication, and access to support groups.
 Outpatient rehab offers counseling and other programs on a less restricted scheduled.
 Inpatient rehab is an amazing option for people ready to invest time and effort into recovery.
 Outpatient rehab is an excellent option for people interested in maintaining their regular schedule.
-When choosing between the two, it is best to remember that outpatient treatment typically has a lower success rate than inpatient rehab, but one’s ability to “succeed” at recovery is based on their level of motivation.
+When choosing between the 2, it is best to remember that outpatient treatment typically has a lower success rate than inpatient rehab, but one’s ability to “succeed” at recovery is based on their level of motivation.

 Get Help For BDD And Addiction Now

 The first step towards recovery is acknowledging the need for help.
-With the aid of a treatment provider, recovery from BDD and addiction can be achieved.
-Contact a dedicated treatment provider today to help guide you towards recovery.
-These specialists have years of experience dealing with substance abuse disorders and can help you find the right rehabilitation facility.
-If you are ready to regain control of your life from BDD and addiction, get in touch with someone who can help you today.
+With aid from licensed treatment professionals, you can start focusing on recovery from BDD and addiction.
+Contact a treatment provider today to talk about rehab options.
+If you are ready to regain control of your life from BDD and addiction, contact a treatment provider who can help you today.

 Suzette Gomez earned her Bachelor of Science from the University of Central Florida.
 Her desire to help others led her to a Pre-medical track with a focus on psychological and social development.
 After graduation, she pursued her passion for writing and began working as a Digital Content Writer at Recovery Worldwide LLC.
 With her background in medicine, Suzette uses both science and the arts to serve the public through her writing.

 - More from Suzette Gomez